Dodge Power Wagon: Axles

 Power Wagon models use AAM's "TracRite" locking differentials.
 The EL model for the front and GTL model in the rear, the differentials are electronically lockable on-demand using controls located on the dashboard, and the rear is limited-slip under normal conditions.

 2010 Power Wagon models (along with other Ram trucks) received larger universal joints but retained the AAM 9.25 front and AAM 10.5 rear axle with a 4.56:1 final drive.

-For the 2014 model year, with the introduction of the more powerful 6.4L engine, the axle ratio was reduced to 4.10:1.
+For the 2014 model year, with the introduction of the more powerful 6.4 L engine, the axle ratio was reduced to 4.10:1.
 The larger AAM 11.5 rear axle is also introduced for the 2014 model year.

 In the 2019 model year changes, the Power Wagon retained the AAM 9.25 front axle, AAM 11.5 rear axle, and 4.10:1 gear ratio; however rear axle internals were changed including different axle shafts, differential carrier, and larger 32-spline pinion.